KrishnaKumar-0123/Azure-AI-Content-Safety-Analyzer/README.md

 - Show transparency through severity scores, audit history, and reporting.
 - Build a practical AI workflow that combines frontend UX, backend routing, API security, and cloud AI integration.

-## Security Notes

-- Do not commit `.env`.
-- For demos, browser localStorage is convenient, but production apps should use a server-side secret store such as Azure Key Vault.
-- The Flask backend validates endpoint format, text length, and missing credentials before making Azure requests.
-- The Azure API key is never stored by the Flask app.

 ## Official References

 - Azure AI Content Safety overview: https://learn.microsoft.com/en-us/azure/ai-services/content-safety/overview